awohns/unified_genealogy_paper/README.md

 Once you have inferred tree sequences and the results are in the ``all-data`` directory, run functions in ``src/analyze_data.py`` to generate data for non-simulation based figures.
 The figures themselves are plotted using ``src/plot.py``

-Before running these analyses, download other required files (such as allele age estimates from `Relate` and `GEVA`) using the following:
+Before running these analyses, download other required files (allele age estimates from `Relate` and `GEVA` as well as the 1000 genomes chr20 mask file) using the following:

 ```
 cd data
+make relate_ages
+make geva_ages.csv.gz
-make all
+make chr20_mask
 ```

 You can then run all analyses using real data with: